Notable People

 The Met's own memorial writing describes a figure who moved easily between serious musical accomplishment and mass-media presence.
 She could sing demanding coloratura roles, turn up on television with comic timing intact, and talk about opera in a way that made audiences feel invited instead of examined.

 That combination is rare because it asks for opposite gifts at once.
 Many artists who are excellent at the work itself are poor ambassadors for it.
-Many good ambassadors lack the artistic authority to carry real institutional weight.
+Many good ambassadors lack the artistic authority to carry institutional weight.
 Sills had both.
 She was funny enough for talk shows and formidable enough to command a major stage.

 Her second career may have been just as important as the first